pypa/packaging.python.org/source/specifications/core-metadata.rst

-Note in particular that if you have a wheel, you cannot assume that a field which is not marked as ``Dynamic`` will have the same value in other wheels, as some wheels are not built directly from the sdist, but are modified from existing wheels (the ``cibuildwheel`` tool does this, for example).
+Note in particular that if you have a wheel, you cannot assume that a field which is not marked as ``Dynamic`` will have the same value in other wheels, as some wheels are not built directly from the sdist, but are modified from existing wheels (the ``auditwheel`` tool does this, for example, and it's commonly used when building wheels for PyPI).
 Such modifications *could* include changing metadata (even non-dynamic metadata).
 Similarly, if you have a sdist and a wheel which you didn't build from that sdist, you cannot assume that the wheel's metadata matches that of the sdist, even if the field is not marked as ``Dynamic``.

 It is advisable, but not required, that tools which modify wheel metadata add the modified fields to the generated wheel's ``Dynamic`` field.